 Toenail fungus is rare in children but the incidence increases as you age.
 This condition is most common in people aged over 60 years.

 Diagnosis of Fungal Nails

-Laser treatment: This is a major advancement in the treatment of onychomycosis with over 80% success rate.
-The laser light is used to penetrate the skin and nail plate to destroy the fungus in a single treatment without damaging the nail or skin itself.
-The procedure is painfree and there are no side effects.
-After the treatment the nail will grow out free of fungal infection.
-Cost is to be considered although for persistant cases it is cost effective.
-This treatment is only offered by leading providers at this stage.
+Laser is a major advancement in the treatment of fungal nail infections with an over 80% success rate, as published in clinical trials.
+Laser light is used to penetrate the nail plate, destroy the fungus in a series of treatments without damaging the nail or the skin around it.
+The procedure is pain-free and there are no side effects.
+After the treatment, the nail is able to grow out free of infection.

 Laser is our number one recommended anti-fungal treatment.

 A medicated nail lacquer is applied to the nails daily for a long period, often multiple times per day.
 There are no side effects, although you must take care to avoid the lacquer touching the surrounding skin, as this can cause irritation.
 Applying these lacquers and creams is a laborious task and many people struggle to keep it up, especially as you don’t see any instant results.
 This treatment is not suitable for anyone that struggles to reach their feet.

 While this option has a generally low cost, it has low success rates in clinical studies of 8-10%.
 This is likely because the medication doesn’t readily penetrate into the nail plate or nail bed to reach all of the fungi.